simonpj/www.peytonjones.org/_pages/taste-of-haskell.md

 I won’t assume you know any functional programming at all, but I will assume that you are an experienced professional programmer, so I will move along quite briskly.

-I won’t assume you know any functional programming at all, but I will assume that you are an experienced professional programmer, so I will move along quite briskly.
+I won’t assume you know any functional programming at all, but I will assume that you are an experienced professional programmer, so I will move along quite briskly. test